 One of the features I love most in Internet Explorer is the ability to install and use visual search provides.
 They allow you not only to see suggestions for your searches but they are also accompanied by a visual preview that includes a picture and some text description.

 Very useful and looks great.
-I discovered this feature while doing the research for Google and Other 7 Search Providers for Internet Explorer 9.
-Unfortunately though, this feature is not used by many search providers and I would like to see more of it both in Internet Explorer and other browsers.
+Unfortunately, though, this feature is not used by many search providers and I would like to see more of it both in Internet Explorer and other browsers.

 Stats about the Performance Impact of Add-ons